CURRICULUM VITAE

 EMPLOYMENT

-2005 – Present: Associate Professor of Mathematics, University of Massachusetts Boston, MA.
+2005 – 2010: Associate Professor of Mathematics, University of Massachusetts Boston, MA.

 2006 – Spring: Visiting Scholar, Department of Mathematics, Harvard University, Cambridge, MA.